Spring Bulb Planting, Design & Care Guide

 - Feed bulbs every 7 to 10 days with a high potassium fertiliser (tomato food works great) as shoots emerge and while flowering.

-- Use wire mesh or chicken grit in beds to keep squirrels from digging bulbs up, especially for tulips.
+- Use wire mesh or chicken grit in beds to keep squirrels from digging bulbs up, especially tulips.

 - Check for soft or rotten bulbs each year and remove any that look sick before disease can spread.

-Over time, many bulbs, especially naturalising types like grape hyacinths and snowdrops, multiply with barely any effort.
+- Over time, many bulbs, especially naturalising types like grape hyacinths and snowdrops, multiply with barely any effort.
 This makes them great for people who want a lower-hassle design that still looks impressive for years with minimal work.

-Additionally, if bulbs in clumps seem crowded or stop flowering well, dig them up after the leaves have yellowed, separate the bulbs, and replant them around the garden.
+- Additionally, if bulbs in clumps seem crowded or stop flowering well, dig them up after the leaves have yellowed, separate the bulbs, and replant them around the garden.
 This helps rejuvenate old clumps and brings more colour to other spots.
 Occasional topdressing with compost also supports next year’s blooms.

-Planting Spring Bulbs in Containers
+Growing Spring Bulbs in Containers

 Containers are perfect for smaller spaces or for keeping showy displays closer to the house.
 Here’s how I handle pots for spring bulbs and make compact spaces just as lively as bigger gardens: